-The Cost of Attendance (COA) for nine months is an average budget calculated by the FA/VS/Scholarships Office.
-The following direct and indirect expenses, as permitted by federal regulations, are taken into consideration:
+The Cost of Attendance for nine months is an average budget calculated by the FA/VS/Scholarships Office.
+The following direct and indirect expenses, as permitted by federal regulations, are taken into consideration when establishing the COA:

-- 1. Average tuition and fee charges for a full-time student are based on the educational objective (BAS/BSN/AA/AAS/AS or Certificate); - 2.
-Average book, supply, and equipment expenses; - 3.
+- 1. Average tuition and fee charges for a full-time student based on the student's educational objective (BAS/BSN/AA/AS or Certificate) and residency status; - 2.
+Average required book, supply, and equipment expenses; - 3.
 Average room and board based on whether or not the student lives with parent(s); - 4.
 Average transportation expense to and from school; and - 5.
 Reasonable miscellaneous personal expenses.